Velocity centroid gradients for absorbing media: Alignment of velocity gradients and magnetic field

 \section{Alignment of velocity gradients and magnetic field}

-The VCGs calculations suggested in GL17 determines the direction of the maximum gradient of the velocity, defined in a circular center-punctured neighborhood around each point.
-In this work, however, we employ a different way of calculating velocity gradients that was suggested and tested in \citep{yuen2017}.
-The velocity centroid map is interpolated using the bicubic spline approximation over a rectangular mesh, adding 10 extra cells between each of the original points.
-At each of the original cells, $\mathbf{X}$, the VCG is defined as:
+We employ the method suggested and tested by \citet{yuen2017} to estimate the VCGs.
+The velocity centroid map $C$ is interpolated using the bicubic spline approximation over a rectangular mesh, adding 10 extra cells between each of the original points.
+At each of the original cells with position $\mathbf{X}$, the direction of VCG is given by $\mathbf{X'}$ by estimating $\nabla(\mathbf{X})$. $\mathbf{X}$ and $\mathbf{X'}$ are points in the POS from the data cubes. $\nabla(\mathbf{X})$ is estimated with points $\mathbf{X'}$ defined in an annulus with a radius of 10 cells around $\mathbf{X}$. $\nabla(\mathbf{X})$ is defined as